How to set up Custom Tracking Domains

 You can read more about the pros on our blog: Custom Domain for Tracking Email Opens, Clicks and Unsubscribes in Woodpecker »

-- Add a new CNAME record date.wcheck.org for your tracking subdomain(s) in your domain settings panel.
+- Add a new CNAME record grape.wcheck.org for your tracking subdomain(s) in your domain settings panel.
 If using separate subdomains for each tracker, add this CNAME record for each of these.

 - Next, navigate to Settings → Email Accounts in Woodpecker; click your mailbox, go to Sending → "Custom Tracking Domains".
 Add your subdomain(s) here, and click "Save Changes".